hontas/tajmr/README.md

 =====
 > Record time sometime [tajmr](https://tajmr.herokuapp.com/)

-Press play to start recording time.
-Then pause it.
-Add a note if you want.
+1. Press play to start recording time.
+2. Then pause it.
+3. Add a note if you want.
-Serverless - uses firebase.io.
+4. Get paid (tajmr won't help with this)

 ![Tajmr](tajmr.png)

 ## dev